-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback:

-Assessment Feedback:

 Standard will receive written feedback on the assignment and immediate marks on the on-line test.
 Failure Redemption: If a student is eligible for a resit, they will have an opportunity to redeem either assessment component failed.
 Capping of marks will apply at the component level.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.